 Fivetran Orchestrator

-The Fivetran Orchestrator is a preset orchestrator, allowing a DataOps pipeline to interact with Fivetran as a job in a DataOps pipeline, triggering a Fivetran operation such as ingesting data from a Fivetran pipeline.
+The Fivetran orchestrator allows a DataOps pipeline to interact with Fivetran as a job in a DataOps pipeline, triggering a Fivetran operation such as ingesting data from a Fivetran pipeline.

 Usage

-, print the JSON response in the console - If set
+• If set to STATUS, print the JSON response in the console

-, log the connector's final status - If set to
+• If set START, log the connector's final status

-, log the summary of tests passed or failed - If set
+• If set to TEST, log the summary of tests passed or failed

 Connector ID

-Go to your connector instance in the Fivetran User Interface (UI)):
+1. Go to your connector instance in the Fivetran User Interface (UI).

 See the Fivetran REST API Group Management Docs for more information.